-For example, with a conventional Fannie Mae loan, you’d need to wait at least two to four years after you receive a bankruptcy discharge.
-The waiting period can be increased by another year if you’ve had a bankruptcy foreclosure.
+For example, with a conventional Fannie Mae loan, you’d need to wait at least 2 to 4 years after you receive a bankruptcy discharge.
+The waiting period with a conventional Fannie Mae loan is increased to 7 years if you’ve had a bankruptcy foreclosure.

 When it comes to getting your credit ready to buy a house, try to aim higher than the minimum credit score accepted.
 This may mean putting your goal of homeownership on hold while you work on improving your credit.
-But, in the end, it will be worth it.
+But, in the end, it’ll be worth it.